 Exchange Hall was home to the expanding ABDC community for five years.
 The studio underwent many changes during those years, including the addition of teachers to the staff, fostering of student assistants, and inclusion of Lyrical, Hip Hop, and Ballet Performing Company classes in the studio offerings.

 Eventually, with classes diversifying in terms of age, level, and genre, Melinda realized that to cater to the ABDC students’ dance desires, she needed to move to a larger studio space with more classrooms.
 ABDC moved to its current location (3 Eastern Road in North Acton) in 2000, offering Melinda the opportunity to design her own dream dance space, with two classrooms, a lobby, and windows for class viewing — all still adorned with her original color and curtain choices!

-ABDC is entering its 26th year, under the direction of one of Melinda’s former students, Eden Watson.
-ABDC’s dynamic staff of seven teachers — Brittany Safran, Melanie Najarian, Jennifer Conry, Eden Watson, Dee Bagley, Christine Masci, and Robin Wilson— is a testament to the community that Melinda created throughout her 13 years as Studio Director.
+ABDC is entering its 28th year, under the direction of one of Melinda’s former students, Eden Watson.
+ABDC’s dynamic staff of eight teachers — Brittany Safran, Melanie Najarian, Eden Watson, Dee Okoth, Christine Masci, and Victoria Raimondi— is a testament to the community that Melinda created throughout her 13 years as Studio Director.
 All the ABDC teachers share her goal to “create a supportive, positive, and caring atmosphere for students of all ages and abilities to learn dance,” and look forward to another exciting year of dance at ABDC!